AlbertZed/JustForFun/Flappy Bird/README.txt

 You know what to do.
-Just press up and don't die too quickly.
+Just open the jar, press up and don't die too quickly.